wsprtv/wsprtv.github.io/README.md

 the results are accessible free of charge for everyone.
 You are not allowed to use this service for any commercial or profit-oriented use cases.
 The complete WSPR infrastructure is maintained by volunteers in their spare time, so there are no guarantees on correctness, availability, or stability of this service.*

+**WSPR TV** is not affiliated with, nor responsible for, any pico-balloons you may see on this site.